An overview of the process

 Community representatives should only review enough data to decide if the health priority is a top concern for their residents without over-burdening them with information that is better used in targeting implementation initiatives.

 Community representatives determine variations to the process and information discussed.
-Depending on the community, template data may be augmented with data only found locally; including school and opinion surveys, environmental health programs, and local health providers.
+Depending on the community, template data may be augmented with data only found locally, including data from school and opinion surveys, environmental health programs, and local health providers.

-For more information on Community Health Improvement: Assessments or Community Health Plans, please contact Jim Lawrence at 715-365-2708.
+For more information or assistance on Community Health Improvement Assessments or Community Health Plans in your region, please contact your Region's Public Health Strategist: